tomavelev/flutter_updateable_plugin/README.md

 const APP_VERSION = 2;// an integer

-const APP_CHANNEL = "Stable"; // String specifiying the ditribution target
+const APP_CHANNEL = "Stable"; // String specifying the distribution target

-const APP_GUID = "appGuid1123324"; // a String identifiying your app
+const APP_GUID = "appGuid1123324"; // a String identifying your app

 const UPDATE_HOST = "https://programtom.com/app_distribution/checkForNewVersion.php"; // the place to check for availability of new version.